faasm/faasm/docs/sgd.md

 ## State upload

-Once you have the parse data, this can put into the relevant state store:
+This can put into the relevant state store:

 ```
 # Locally (make sure upload server is running)